martinchernyavskiy/Notes/CS/CS354/Readings/K&R/Ch1 - Intro.md

 | %6f   | print as floating point, at least 6 characters wide       |
 | %.2f  | print as floating point, 2 characters after decimal point |
 | %6.2f | print as floating point, >6 wide, 2 after decimal poont   |
-- Also recognizes %o for octal, %x for hexadecimal, %c for character, %s for character string and `%%` for itself
+- Also recognizes %ld for long, %o for octal, %x for hexadecimal, %c for character, %s for character string and `%%` for itself

 ## For Statement & Symbolic Constants
 ?